 “Girling then said ‘Now for the cobra!’
 Deceased took the cobra out of the case and put it inside his waistcoat, it crawled round from the right side and came out at the left side… Girling drew it out and was holding the cobra between the head and middle of the body when it made a dart at his face.”

 Stewart and other witnesses also testified that Girling had been seen drinking ample quantities of gin at breakfast time.
 A zookeeper named Baker told the inquest “he believed that the deceased was intoxicated”.
 It was also noted that Girling had little if any experience with venomous snakes.
 A supervisor noted that Girling had only recently started working at the zoo after employment with the railways.
 Unsurprisingly, the coroner found that Girling had died as a “result of his own rashness whilst in a state of intoxication”.
 The fate of the fatal cobra was not recorded for posterity.

 In May 1888 a young New Jersey stonecutter, William Gore, was bitten by a rattlesnake near Fort Lee.
 Having spied a rattlesnake ahead, Gore reached down for a large stone with which to kill it – only to be struck on the hand by a second rattler lurking nearby.
 Gore’s brother took him to the local physician, whose treatment was to keep his patient drunk for several days:

 “The first thing Dr Dunning did was to give him a dose of whisky, one ounce and a half.
 This is about three times as much as an ordinary drink of whisky.
 Gore was put to bed in hospital… The wound was dressed in ammonia and the arm was bandaged… Whisky has been frequently administered in large doses.
 The object is to keep him continually drunk.
 He lies in a stupor nearly all the time.
 Once in a great while, he is able to talk coherently.”

 Newspapers reported that Gore was close to death and had received deathbed visits from family members and a Catholic priest.
-However according to later reports, Gore made a full recovery:
+But according to later reports, Gore made a full recovery: